Iced coffee: Japan

-In Japan, iced coffee (アイスコーヒー, aisu kōhī) has been drunk since Taishō period (around the 1920s) in coffeehouses.
+In Japan, iced coffee (アイスコーヒー, aisu kōhī) has been drunk since the Taishō period (around the 1920s) in coffeehouses.
 It is served with gum syrup and milk.
 Cold tea was already popular, so it was natural to drink cold coffee.
 Cold brew coffee is also common in Japan, where it is known as Dutch coffee (ダッチ・コーヒー, dacchi kōhī), due to the historical Dutch coffee trade from Indonesia.
 In 1969, UCC Ueshima Coffee released canned coffee, which made coffee available everywhere.
 Today, canned liquid coffee is consumed both cold and hot.

+Some Japanese iced coffee is prepared by brewing the coffee with hot water and allowing the coffee to drip over ice cubes.
+The volume of hot water is reduced to account for the dilution of the coffee by the melting ice.
+This method produces results similar to other iced coffees but is comparable to brewing hot coffee in time and effort.

 New Zealand

 In New Zealand, iced coffee is popular and served in a number of cafes.
-It is often served with vanilla icecream or whipped cream.
+It is often served with vanilla ice-cream or whipped cream.